 It may not seem like your actions add up, but they do.
 You've likely already seen handy checklists of easy habits you can adopt to decrease your carbon footprint (like Discover Boating's Green Boating Guide), so hop to it!
 Reuse plastic bags, carry a reusable water bottle, keep your boat properly maintained – you know the drill.
 If you're still using plastic straws, be prepared to get the stink-eye from people – or switch to paper.

 In 2016, the New York Times published their favorite environmental apps.
 We're pretty partial to #Climate, which is free on iOS and lets you interact with and share information on social media as you learn.
-With each harbor you visit, run the ZIP code through Scorecard, an online pollution calculator which shows you an area’s history of chemical releases, pollution, and water and air quality.
+With each harbor you visit, run the ZIP code through Conservation.org's Carbon Footprint Calculator, an online pollution calculator which shows you your average carbon footprint based on energy consumption, travel, and lifestyle.

 Part of the reason we love boating is that it gets us out on the water, away from exhaust fumes, asphalt, and noise.
 If you appreciate fresh air and clean water as much as we do, show your support of organizations working to keep our oceans clean: volunteer and donate.
 Once you do, you’ll have an even greater appreciation for the work it takes to keep our planet blue and green.
 Exxpedition is one of our favorites — an all-female crew sailing worldwide to work and investigate the causes of and create solutions for ocean plastic pollution.
 Check out our other favorite organizations to support in our World Wildlife Day post.